Third Field School at Monteverdi

-The number of participants is limited to ensure an exceptional learning experience.
+The number of participants is limited to 12 to ensure an exceptional learning experience.

 The excavations are carried out by the University at Buffalo – SUNY in collaboration with the Soprintendenza Archeologia, Belle Arti e Paesaggio per le Province di Siena, Grosseto e Arezzo, Michigan State University and the Cooper Union for Advancement of the Science and Arts of New York.

-The course is a fundamental introduction to stratigraphic excavation methods and to studies of excavated artifacts.
+The course is a fundamental introduction to stratigraphic excavation methods and to studies of excavated artifacts and is worth 6 credits.
 Subjects include excavation methods and their application, analysis of built structures and archaeological features, context analysis, finds handling and recording, and studies of ceramic, glass, metal, bone, and numismatic material.